SIM UK worker Anaïs lived in the DRC (Democratic Republic of Congo) for six months before moving to serve in Nigeria.

 “I’ve grown to love it!
 My favourite places are the markets where there’s always something entertaining to notice amongst the crowds and hustle bustle.

 “It’s a privilege to be serving here and learn from this resilient God-fearing community, who despite often having very little, their faith and trust in God is amazing.”

 - Praise God for the strong community of believers he is building up in Nigeria.

-- For Anaïs as she returns to the UK in July and thinks about her future plans.
+- For Anaïs as she returns to the UK and studies for a doctorate in Clinical Psychology.

 Click here for a free resource to help you and your church pray for Nigeria.

 Find out more about SIM’s Faithful Witness initiative to share the good news in Nigeria.